JoseBalderas7/Capstone-Project/README.md

-# Capstone Project Case Study 2: How Can a Wellness Technology Company Play It Smart?
+cel# Capstone Project Case Study 2: How Can a Wellness Technology Company Play It Smart?

 ## Introduction
 Hello my name is Jose and I will be taking on Case Study #2 How Can a Wellness Technology Company Play It Smart? for my Capstone Project